 Panoramic views, family-friendly and more

-San Luis Obispo is rich with hiking trails for experiencing fresh air, wildlife, native vegetation and panoramic views of the coastline, valleys and mountains.
-The city has preserved thousands of acres of open spaces at various locations in the city limits for the enjoyment of the public and to preserve the natural resources and beauty of those areas.
+—San Luis Obispo is rich with trails for viewing wildlife, native vegetation and panoramic views of the coastline, valleys and mountains.
+The city has preserved the natural beauty and resources of thousands of acres of open spaces at various locations for the enjoyment of the public.

+Descriptions of the hiking trails and trail maps are available from the San Luis Obispo Parks and Recreation Department (805) 781-7300.
 Here are some hiking and cycling trails that are easily accessed from San Luis Obispo.
-Most are dog-friendly providing the dog is on a leash, but some of the trails can be challenging to a dog, or a human hiker, not in good physical shape.
+Most are leashed dog friendly, but some of the trails can be challenging for a dog or a person not in good physical shape.

 Bishop Peak is the highest in the string of Nine Sisters volcanic peaks spanning 12 miles between San Luis Obispo and Morro Bay.
 The reserve has two interconnecting trails that total close to 8 miles with varying degrees of difficulty.
 The Summit Trail climbs 1180 feet and is a 3.8-mile round trip.
 The Felsman Loop Trail climbs 580 feet and is a 3.5-mile round trip hike.
 Both trails can be accessed from the Patricia Street or Highland Drive trailheads but hikers will first find themselves on the Summit Trail from Highland Drive.
 There are a number of connectors between the Summit and Felsman Loop trails from Highland Drive.
 Both trails merge for a short distance from the Patricia Street trailhead then branch off in separate directions.